Arrow BOOK

 • Restricted hip movement or muscle tightness

-What Is a Piriformis Muscle Injection or Botox
+What is a piriformis muscle injection or Botox

-What to Expect During the Procedure
+What to expect during the procedure

-Consultant assessment and examination
+1. Consultant assessment and examination

-Comfortable positioning
+2. Comfortable positioning for the procedure

-Image guided injection into the muscle
+4. Image guided injection into the piriformis muscle

-Short observation period
+5. Short observation period before discharge

-After the Procedure
+After the procedure

-It is normal to experience
+It is normal to experience some temporary soreness after piriformis muscle injection.

 • Temporary soreness at the injection site

-• Gradual reduction in leg pain
+• Gradual reduction in buttock and leg pain

-• Improved sitting and walking tolerance
+• Improved sitting and walking tolerance over time

 Benefits

-• Relieves muscle related nerve compression
+• May relieve muscle related sciatic nerve compression

-• Minimally invasive
+• Minimally invasive treatment

-• Supports rehabilitation and movement
+• Supports rehabilitation and improved movement

-• May prevent unnecessary spinal procedures
+• May help avoid unnecessary spinal procedures in selected cases

-Possible risks include
+Possible risks and side effects

 • Temporary soreness